scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    CircuitPromo.ca website for the postal code H2Y 1C6 in Montreal. :label:`circuitpromo`

 Secondly, we developed a statistical model to predict which products previously purchased will be in the next order of the consumer.
-By using explanatory variables, such as available grocery shopping histories, information on current promotions in stores in the given region, and commodity price statistics, we developed a machine learning model that is able to:
+By using explanatory variables such as available grocery shopping histories, information on current promotions in stores in the given region, and commodity price statistics, we developed a machine learning model that is able to: